python-poetry/poetry/docs/cli.md

 * `--addons`: List only add-on packages installed.
 * `--tree`: List the dependencies as a tree.
 * `--latest (-l)`: Show the latest version.
-* `--outdated (-o)`: Show the latest version but only for packages that are outdated.
+* `--outdated (-o)`: Show the latest and constraint-compatible versions for outdated packages.
 * `--format (-f)`: Specify the output format (`json` or `text`).
 Default is `text`. `json` cannot be combined with the `--tree` option.

 ### self show plugins